jonegil/gui-with-gio/egg_timer/05_button_low_refactored.md

 }
 ```

 As before examine all events.
-But since all we really care about is the type, let's simplify to `e: = w.NextEvent().(type)`, to detect the type.
+But since all we really care about is the type, let's simplify to `e: = w.Event().(type)`, to detect the type.

 - `app.FrameEvent` is handled as before,
 - we tidy the case for `app.DestroyEvent`, which returns _nil_ for normal window closures, but _Err_ if something else is the cause.
 The draw function should only inform what's been detected, not call the `os` directly.